 Streamline refinance

-Streamline refinances are designed to simplify the refinancing process.
-They are typically available when you want to refinance into the same loan type as before.
+Streamline refinances are made to make the refinancing process way easier.
+You can usually get one if you want to refinance into the same loan type you already have.

 VA streamline refinance (VA interest rate reduction refinance loan – IRRRL)